 Why should you care?
 I'll tell you why!
 Because this isn't just about you, my friend!
 If you have children or grandchildren, it's self-explanatory.
 How you live affects others - period.
 And because living responsibly...well, feels good!

-Being green simply means making an effort to leave Earth in the same or better condition than when you arrived.
 "Leaving a lighter footprint" should be a goal for all of us so that future generations can enjoy these lands as we have.

 Green Living Tip #1: Replace lights that you use most with a Compact Fluorescent Light (CFL) Bulb and save energy and $$ with a quickness!